TIY-Durham/2015-FALL-FEE/12--The-CSS-Pirates/README.md

 ### Reading HTML: Block vs Inline

 Come on, you didn't think that I'd forget, did you?
 This week is all about writing HTML, so you'll need to use [the HTML section of MDN](https://developer.mozilla.org/en-US/docs/Web/HTML) (or the same section in Dash) to research and document the tags you'll meet in `about/html.md` (no, I won't make you write it out).
 Remember, this is _your_ reference, first and foremost, but it's also a part of your portfolio!
 Hiring managers _love_ to see self-learning resources...!

+First, create a new markdown file in your `CheatSheets` repo.
+Name this file `html.md`.
+This is where you will update your HTML cheatsheet.

+For today, aim for the following targets:

 *Identify block vs inline elements, permissible content, permissible parents, and important attributes.
 Additionally, you MUST include:
 * `<html>`